Infertility - Causes, Risk Factors & Treatments | SingHealth

 • Damaged or blocked tubes hence preventing the sperm and egg from meeting.

-• Endometriosis, a condition which causes distortion to the female anatomy that can affect the fallopian tube function or may cause a hostile environment that may interfere with fertilisation.
+• Endometriosis: A condition which can cause pelvic pain or painful periods, and may cause distortion to the female anatomy in severe cases.
+This can affect the fallopian tube function or may cause a hostile environment that may interfere with fertilisation.
+It can also affect ovarian reserves (egg count) in severe cases.

 • Fibroids and polyps that can distort the cavity of the womb and impair implantation.

 • Premature ovarian failure such that eggs are no longer released.
-This can occur naturally or as a result of chemotherapy or radiotherapy.
+This can occur naturally or as a result of chemotherapy, radiotherapy or even previous ovarian surgeries.

-• Low sperm count or poor sperm motility which may be a genetic cause.
-This means fewer sperm manage to get to the fallopian tubes to meet the egg.
+• Low sperm count or poor sperm motility which may have a genetic cause.
+This will mean fewer sperm getting to the fallopian tubes to meet the egg.

-• Absent or no sperm.
-This may result from obstruction in the vas, the tube that delivers the sperm from the testis to the penis, or due to impaired sperm production in the testis.
+• Absent or no sperm: This may result from obstruction in the sperm ducts (vas deferens), the tube that delivers the sperm from the testis to the penis, or due to impaired sperm production in the testis.

 • Erectile dysfunction, retrograde ejaculation resulting in failure of delivery of sperm in the vagina.